 Katara Hosts Event On Malaysia's Food Culture

-(MENAFN- Gulf Times) Katara Cultural Village hosted on Tuesday an event on Malaysia's flavours and food culture.
+Doha: The Cultural Village - Katara on Tuesday hosted an event on Malaysia's flavors and its food culture.

 It showcased a cornucopia of traditional dishes, musical performances, and high-profile presentations, reflecting the diverse ingredients and environments that have shaped Malaysian culture throughout history.

-Addressing the event, Malaysian ambassador Mohammad Faizal Razali, said that the food culture in Malaysia is a mirror of its identity and cultural diversity.
+Addressing the event, Ambassador of Malaysia to the State of Qatar HE Mohammad Faizal Razali, said the food culture in Malaysia is a mirror of its identity and cultural diversity.

-The Malaysian cuisine, he said, weaves together flavours and traditions that embody the spirit of unity and coexistence within the community.
+The Malaysian cuisine weaves together flavors and traditions that embody the spirit of unity and coexistence within the community, His Excellency pointed out.

-Razali highlighted that this event commemorates identity and heritage, as well as people-to-people cultural relations.

-The envoy called on the attendees to explore the splendor of Malaysia's landscape and its diverse culture, noting the collaboration with Katara and national institutions, a move that contributes to promoting cultural and humanitarian rapprochement between the two nations, elevating the exchange of creativity, hospitality, and tourism to new heights.
-Katara Cultural Village Malaysia food culture
+Finally, His Excellency called on the attendees to explore the splendor of Malaysia's landscape and its diverse culture, noting the collaboration with Katara and national institutions, a move that contributes to promoting cultural and humanitarian rapprochement between the two nations, elevating the exchange of creativity, hospitality, and tourism to new heights.

-Addressing the event, Malaysian ambassador Mohammad Faizal Razali, said that the food culture in Malaysia is a mirror of its identity and cultural diversity.

-The Malaysian cuisine, he said, weaves together flavours and traditions that embody the spirit of unity and coexistence within the community.

 Legal Disclaimer: